VeganPorkChop/Engineering-4_Notebook/README.md

 ### Reflection

-What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
-Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!
+Three things went wrong with this assignment:
+* The servo spinning is very blocky if you chunk the code and move the servo _x_ degrees every loop.
+So instead I spent 2 classes making it smooth by creating delays and timed intervol and moved it three degrees at a time.
+* The abort button was difficult to employ, so, sense it isn't required, I deleted it.
+* when you ask an object what its value is, you have to type: _object_.value

 ## Crash_Avoidance_Part_1_(Accelerometer)

 ### Assignment Description

-In this assignment you have to wire an accelerometer and print its values as its collecting them.
+In this assignment you have to wire an accelerometer and print it's values as it's collecting them.

 ### Evidence

 <img src="https://github.com/VeganPorkChop/Engineering-4_Notebook/assets/91289762/728d734d-636a-49ac-937d-48bd788d310d"